tbishaw-stat6250/course-questions-wiki/week-04/README.md

 - Question (tbishaw-stat6250): What is the key difference between BY and CLASS variables?
 - *Question* (cnguyen77-stat6250): What is the key difference between CLASS and BY processing?
 - *Answer* (cnguyen77-stat6250): Unlike CLASS processing, BY group processing requires that your data already be indexed or sorted in the order of the BY variables.
 You might need to run the SORT procedure before using PROC MEANS with a BY group.
+- *Question* (sbagdi-stat6250): What are the key differences between the CLASS and BY statements in group processing?